An exploration of how the Froebel Storytelling Approach can support young children through the COVID-19 pandemic

 Participants and Methodology

-This project is led by the Centre for Research in Early Childhood, Birmingham, England http://www.crec.co.uk/ working with a team of practitioner researchers from CREC under the direction of Professor Chris Pascal and Professor Tony Bertram.
-In this project CREC will work in a collaborative partnership with:
+This project was led by the Centre for Research in Early Childhood, Birmingham, England working with a team of practitioner researchers from CREC under the direction of Professor Chris Pascal and Professor Tony Bertram.
+In this project CREC worked in a collaborative partnership with:

-These narratives might take the form of oral narratives, drawings, play narratives, photographic storyboards, digital documentation and a range of other expressive methods and media as appropriate to culture and context.
-The evolution of the Froebel Storytelling Approach in each of the study sites will also be carefully documented and collated by the practitioners involved.
+These narratives took the form of oral narratives, drawings, play narratives, photographic storyboards, digital documentation and a range of other expressive methods and media as appropriate to culture and context.
+The evolution of the Froebel Storytelling Approach in each of the study sites was also carefully documented and collated by the practitioners involved.